 Ronnie joined the Metroflex gym and started his bodybuilding career.
 They provided Ronnie with his first chance to compete.
 Also, this was the beginning of Ronnie’s legendary career.
 His infatuation with bodybuilding was enough to encourage him every day.
 Under the gym’s guidance, he was finally ready to rise above the competition.
 All his efforts didn’t go in vain.

 After much diligence and hard work, Ronnie Coleman stunned the world with his enormous body of 300 lbs.
 However, he never stopped working harder.
 Ronnie kept working on his body until he reached the maximum weight of 315 lbs.

 Ronnie built power, definition, and mass during his early years.
 By 2003, Ronnie was the most dominant combination of size and symmetry in bodybuilding.
-Ronnie Coleman stands 5’11 (180cm), with an ideal chest of 60-inches (150cm) and biceps of 24-inch.
+Ronnie Coleman stood 5’11 (180cm), with an ideal chest of 60 inches (150cm) and biceps of 24 inches.